 How did you come to be doing research in this area?

-Would you please summarise your thesis for us?
 You cover several areas in your thesis.
 What is the whole thing about?

 Who would you say are the key people in your field today?